martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element selector.md

 Element selector is for element selection that contain multiple data elements.
 For example element selector might be used to select a list of items in an e-commerce site.
 The selector will return each selected element as a parent element to its child selectors.
-Element selectors child selectors will extracting data only within the element that the element selector gave them.
+Element selectors child selectors will be extracting data only within the element that the element selector gave them.

 Note!
 If the page dynamically loads new items after scrolling down or clicking